open-rmf/crossflow/handbook/src/parallelism.md

   continuous service will see all of them in its queue the next time it gets run.

 The inverse of the spread operation is the [collect](./synchronization.md#collect) operation.

-> [!WARNING]
-> At the time of this writing, the spread operation is not yet available for JSON
-> diagrams.
-This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 ## Split